rs-develop/ForIocCrawler/README.md

 # ForIocCrawler - A forensic ioc crawler.

-This project aims to find IoCs in files, directories and mounted images.
-The core of the program is the use of pre defined regex to match common ioc types.
+This project aims to find IoCs in files, directories and mounted images directories and to get an overview of large amounts of data.
+The core of the crawler is the use of pre defined regex to match common ioc types.
-It also have a whitelisting feature to prevent false positives like version numbers, local ip addresses etc. You can use a individual whitelist config to adjust the results to your need.
-You can also define individual pattern files.
-The result will be presented either as console output or as csv export.
+It also has a whitelisting feature to prevent common false positives like version numbers, local ip addresses etc.
+Using the whitelisting feature it is possible to hide known good indicators and to reduce a huge amount of data and matches to a manageable count for analysis.
+To adjust the *forioccrawler* and its output to your needs in a specific case, you can use a individual whitelist config.
+It is also possible to define individual pattern files to find additional IoCs.
-The program provides two modes: *stdout* mode and a detailed *forensics* mode.
+The program provides two modes:
-The IoC Crawler for example can be used, to get an overview of linux server images to extract possible attack vectors.
+- the *stdout* mode and
+- a detailed *forensics* mode.

+A conceivable use case of the *forioccrawler* is to get an overview of linux server images or a logical copy of a filesystem.
+It extracts IoCs and provides an simple overview of the data.
+On every matched IoC the path and the offset is specified.
 The whitelist feature can be used to prevent to search for IoCs in irrelevant directories like `/lib/firmware` or `/dev`.

-## Features:
+## Features

 - pure python3 no dependencies
 - finds IP-Adresses, URLs, Domains, E-mail-Adresses, Windows Regestry Keys etc. in